OpenHFT/Chronicle-Map/README.md

 .of(String.class, BondVOInterface.class)
 ```

+value class, in our case `BondVOInterface.class` is an `interface` rather than a `class` ( or if it is a
+class that class has to extend `Byteable`),  now
-value class is an interface,  now like before, we can use the getUsing(key,using) method,
+like before, we can
-but this time we have to create the ‘using’ instance slightly differently
+use the `getUsing(key,using)` method, but this time we have to create the ‘using’ instance slightly
+differently

 ``` java
 BondVOInterface using = DataValueClasses.newDirectReference(BondVOInterface.class);